Hubert Goltzius: Life

 From 1548 he was in Antwerp where he married Lysbeth (Elisabeth) Verhulst.
 His wife was the daughter of a painter from Mechelen and the sister of Mayken Verhulst and Barbara Verhulst, who were respectively married to the painters Pieter Coecke van Aelst and Jacob de Punder.
 A daughter of Mayken Verhulst and Pieter Coecke van Aelst, also called Mayken, would later marry the famous Flemish painter Pieter Bruegel the Elder.
 Goltzius would occasionally collaborate on commissions with his brother-in-law Jacob de Punder.
 Through his marriage he had become connected to very important artists active in Flanders in the period.
-The family had four sons: Marcel became an apothecary, Scipio a draughtsman and painter (only one know painting of Fruit and Vegetable Vendors, Museum of Fine Arts, Boston), Julius an engraver at the Officina Plantiniana printing house in Antwerp and Aurelius whose job description is unknown.
+The family had four sons: Marcel became an apothecary, Scipio a draughtsman and painter (only one known painting of Fruit and Vegetable Vendors, Museum of Fine Arts, Boston), Julius an engraver at the Officina Plantiniana printing house in Antwerp and Aurelius whose job description is unknown.
 The first names of the sons were those of Roman rulers.
 There were also three daughters.

 He must have been active as a painter in his early years in Antwerp.
 On 28 September 1551 he testified that two years before he had delivered to Elisabeth Borremans, wife of the painter Jan van Sevenhoven, 8 paintings of which four scenes, respectively of a Cleopatra, an Ecce Homo, an Our Lord on the Cross and a Christmas Night.
 He also testified that he had supplied four canvases representing respectively Adam and Eve, an Ecce Homo, the Carrying of the Cross and Lucretia.
 He painted a Last Judgement for the tribunal of the city hall of Venlo in 1557 (now in the Limburg Museum).
 He also painted some scenes on the occasion of festivities celebrated in Antwerp such as the meeting of a chapter of the Golden Fleece.